Maurice (horse): 2016: five-year-old season

-Maurice and Moore where reunited when the horse made what was expected to be his final racecourse appearance in the Hong Kong Cup over 2000 metres at Sha Tin on 11 December.
+Maurice and Moore were reunited when the horse made what was expected to be his final racecourse appearance in the Hong Kong Cup over 2000 metres at Sha Tin on 11 December.
 He was made odds-on favourite ahead of Designs On Rome and A Shin Hikari in a twelve-runner field.
 The other runners included Lovely Day, Staphanos and Queens Ring (Queen Elizabeth II Commemorative Cup) from Japan, Elliptique (Bayerisches Zuchtrennen) from France and five other runners from Hong Kong headed by Secret Weapon Jockey Club Cup and Blazing Speed (Queen Elizabeth II Cup, Champions & Chater Cup).
 The favourite started slowly and was restrained towards the rear of the field as A Shin Hikari set the pace and opened up a clear lead.
 Maurice began to make progress in the last quarter mile, overtook A Shin Hikari inside the final furlong and quickened away to win by three lengths.
 Ryan Moore explained that the poor start had made things more difficult but added "When we found room to run, he just let down...
 He's improved every time I rode him.
 He's a big, strong horse and he's got better with racing".
 When asked if the horse would now be retired to stud, Noriyuki Hori said "That's what they're writing in the newspapers".

+Racing form

+Maurice won 11 races and podium in another three out of 18 starts.
+This data is available based on JBIS, netkeiba and HKJC.